Consistency is Key: Disentangling Label Variation in Natural Language Processing with Intra-Annotator Agreement: Exploratory annotation experiments

 \section{Exploratory annotation experiments}

-We propose an exploratory annotation experiment to investigate the relationships between agreement measures and the possible reasons for disagreements and inconsistencies.
-We wish to examine how strongly inter- and intra-annotator agreement levels correlate with the reasons for label variation on different tasks.
+We conduct an exploratory annotation experiment to investigate the relationships between agreement measures and the possible reasons for disagreements and inconsistencies.
 We also investigate whether, as is commonly believed, specific task types are generally more subjective than others.

 \textbf{Hypotheses}

 At the individual annotation item level, for a given task and dataset:

 \begin{itemize}